Nazi war criminals ran children's homes in post-war Germany: new research | DW | 10.08.2020

 Anja Röhl has founded the 'Verschickungskinder' organization for victims — and it got 3,000 members within two years

-These letters were apparently simply ignored by home directors, apparently protected by political interests.
-But most of the children, said Röhl, were too ashamed or traumatized to talk about their experiences themselves.
+These letters were often simply ignored by home directors, who were apparently protected by political interests, Röhl suspects.
+But most of the children, she says, were too ashamed or traumatized to talk about their experiences themselves.

 In one particularly horrifying case described in by Report Mainz, one survivor reported eating the sleeve of his pajamas at the home and being too ashamed to tell his mother what had happened.
 In other cases, parents simply didn't believe their children's accounts.